noseka1/noseka1.github.io/source/_posts/2015-07-19-browsing-docker-source-using-eclipse.markdown

 categories: development
 ---

 Do you like Docker technology and want to learn more about it?
 There's no better way to learn than reading the source code.
-In this article, we'll install Go programming language, download the latest Docker source code and navigate it in Eclipse.
+In this article, we'll install the Go programming language, download the latest Docker source code and navigate through it in Eclipse.

 <!-- more -->

 ## Installing the Go programming language

 The Go programming language is relatively young and sees a lot of development.
 Within the past two years there was a major release available every half a year.
 To keep up with the latest state of art it's better to install Go packages directly from the project's [download site](https://golang.org/dl/ "Go Downloads") instead of trying to make use of the packages coming with your Linux distribution.
 Currently, Docker requires Go version 1.4 or later.
 Before you start the installation, make sure that there are no Go packages installed on your system.
-Following command will uninstall all Go packages from your Debian-based Linux:
+The following command will uninstall all Go packages from your Debian-based Linux:

 {% codeblock lang:sh %}
 sudo apt-get purge golang*